clickviewapp/Docs/smart-embed/v1.0/authentication.md

-# Obtaining a Client Credentials Access Token
+# Obtaining an Access Token

 _Please feel free to create an issue if you have any questions not answered by this documentation._